Pyro4Bot-RoboLab/PYRobot/README.md

 * **Alberto Serrano** - [@BertoSerrano](https://github.com/BertoSerrano)

-See also the list of [contributors](https://github.com/vzccristian/pyro4bot/graphs/contributors) who participated in this project.
+See also the list of [contributors here](https://github.com/Pyro4Bot-RoboLab/Pyro4Bot/graphs/contributors) and [here](https://github.com/Pyro4Bot-RoboLab/Components/graphs/contributors) who participated in this project.

 ### About